 4. Use Intriguing Subject Line like Clinique

-Subject line: A dazzling dance of colour, on point.
+Subject line: A dazzling dance of color, on point.

 5. Be Direct With Your Subject Line like Honest Company